HamletDuFromage/aio-switch-updater/README.md

 - Update the Atmosphère Switch Custom Firmware.
 AIO-Switch-Updater uses a custom RCM payload to finalise the install as it can't be performed while HOS is running.
   - If you would like to preserve additional files or directories, write their path (one line each) in `/config/aio-switch-updater/preserve.txt` and they won't be overwritten when updating.
   - Place [this file](https://github.com/HamletDuFromage/aio-switch-updater/blob/master/copy_files.txt) in `/config/aio-switch-updater/copy_files.txt` in order to have specific copy operations performed after each download.
 This is mainly meant for users with trinkets who want payloads automatically copied to a directory.
-  - A custom Atmosphère url can be entered in [this file](https://github.com/HamletDuFromage/aio-switch-updater/blob/master/customPacks.json).
-Once moved to `/config/aio-switch-updater/customPacks.json`, it will show on the `Update Atmopshère` menu.
-This can be used to support third-party packs through AIO-Switch-Updater

 ### ⬦ Update Hekate/Payload
 - Download and update Hekate, as well as a selection of RCM payloads

-### ⬦ Update Sigpatches
+### ⬦ Custom Downloads
-- Dowload sigpatches, which are patches required to launch homebrew .NSPs on the Atmosphère CFW.
+- A custom Atmosphère url can be entered in [this file](https://github.com/HamletDuFromage/aio-switch-updater/blob/master/custom_packs.json).
+Once moved to `/config/aio-switch-updater/custom_packs.json`, it will show on the `Custom Download` menu.
+This can be used to support third-party packs through AIO-Switch-Updater.
+Non-Atmosphère downloads can also be added in the `misc` category.

 ### ⬦ Download firmwares
 - Download firmware files to `/firmware` that can then be installed using DayBreak.